bradcrc/color-lite-card/tutorial/Lesson-1-Switches/ReadMe.md

 # Lesson 1 - install and basic switches

+For this tutorial we're going to use a simple 3D floorplan image.
+The same techniques would work fine with a 2D image, or any other 3D image you might have.
+I've not used it, but it seems most people like a software called [sweet home 3d](http://www.sweethome3d.com/) for creating floor plans of their homes.

+Anyway to keep things quick and basic images are supplied in this and future lessons.

 1. Copy the tutorial folder containing 4 image files to your www folder (create if you don't have one)

 	You should have: